avaxcadabra/nft-mint/README.md

 On the local network configuration, replace

-- ✅ url : ‘put the RPC URL information given when you deploy your subnet'
+- ✅ url : put the RPC URL information given when you deploy your subnet
-- ✅ chainId: the number you put on Chain ID
+- ✅ chainId : the number you put on Chain ID

 Test with some tasks, if everything are ok